Author Archives: andrewrhairston

 About andrewrhairston

-Andrew Reginald Hairston is a civil rights attorney, writer, proud bisexual man, and doting uncle who divides his time almost equally between Texas, Louisiana, and Oklahoma.
+Andrew Reginald Hairston is a Black socialist, civil rights attorney, writer, proud bisexual man, and doting uncle who divides his time almost equally between Texas, Louisiana, and Oklahoma.
 He loves, fights for, and writes about Black people.

 Beauty & Pain